|

 Operation Rheims

-First on Joan's list was
+First task on Joan's list was

 to make contact with the Sire de Baudricourt in Vaucouleurs.